davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    1640        Adam
    ```

 6. List all departments and their respective student enrollments.
 Sort the results in descending order of enrollment.
 Be careful!
-Make sure departments with no enrollments are also represented in the results (e.g., History)
+Make sure departments with no enrollments are also represented in your results (e.g., History)

    ```
    deptName                    enrolled